Want to know how much professional indemnity costs for your business? Use our tools below to find out.

 There is no blanket professional indemnity insurance cost and cover varies between policies, providers and industries.
 The key issues taken into consideration to determine the cost of your policy include:

-- Type of Business.
+- Type of business and its size.
 If you are an independent contractor or consultant, the cost of your policy will be much less than a multinational company with multiple employees.

 - Industry Requirements.
 The statutory requirements in many industries prescribe a minimum limit of PI cover and determine the boundaries of your particular policy.
 For example, certifying structural engineers in the Northern Territory require a minimum limit of $1,000,000.
 The minimum coverage is not always sufficient and can leave you dangerously underinsured and susceptible to financial loss.